charleskelley/bai-case-study/README.md

 # Pfizer BAI Heart Disease Case Study

-This repository contains all the files created and work completed for the heart disease case study completed for the Pfizer data science role interview.
+This repository contains all the files created and work completed for the heart disease case study in preparation for an interview for a Pfizer data science role .

 > **Note**
 > The code used for the analysis is in the `main.py` file and the static